 Cassell has choreographed and directed movement for Comedy of Errors, All’s Well That Ends Well, Two Gentlemen of Verona, Coriolanus, King Lear, Love Labours Lost, Romeo and Juliet, A Midsummer Night’s Dream, Measure for Measure, Twelfth Night and Othello for Commonwealth Shakespeare Company (CSC); The Curious Incident of the Dog in the Nighttime for SpeakEasy Stage Company; Lilly’s Revenge for The American Repertory Theatre; The Understudy and Mr. Burn’s, A Post- Electric Play for the Lyric Stage Company of Boston; Sound of Music for the Nantucket Dreamland Theatre; Kiss Me Kate (Featuring Kerry O’Malley and Marc Kudisch), A Midsummer Night’s Dream, The Boys from Syracuse, Symphonic Shakespeare, Footloose and Fancy Free (Movement Director/ Curator), and Urban Sprawl for Boston Landmark Orchestra/ CSC; Sunlight Interior, Sweet and Sour, and The Distance Between for The Walnut Hill School of The Arts; Little Night Music, Alicina, and Orpheus in the Underworld for The Boston Opera Collaborative; Sunlight Interior for The San Antonio Repertory Ballet; Full-Noon Trill and Gravitate for Skidmore College; Die Fledermaus for New England Conservatory, and The Me I Didn’t Know as well as Moonglow Part 2 for Across the Ages Dance.
 He has also produced, choreographed and directed the acclaimed Off-Broadway original production of Moonlight Interior at the Sande Shurin Theatre in NYC featuring the music of singer songwriter Jann Klose.
 Additional experiences include choreography and movement direction for the films Cultivating Stillness and What Alice Found (Miramax).
 He was also the artistic director and choreographer of YC Movement Theatre in NYC.
-Currently, he is the artistic director and founder of 360, a movement theatre ensemble comprised of male actors, dancers, and musicians whose mission is to highlight the importance of storytelling through movement.
+Currently, he is the artistic director and founder of Ensemble 360, a physical theatre ensemble comprised of male actors, dancers, and musicians whose mission is to highlight the importance of storytelling through movement.
 He has also created devised work for male urban youth for a program he founded, entitled Boys in Motion, for Boston Ballet’s community engagement performance at the Strand Theatre in Dorchester, Massachusetts (Three, Esfera, Chairs in Motion).